 If your cat doesn’t like CBD oil, you can also find cat treats that are infused with CBD.
 Feed according to the dosage instructions on the package.
 Treats can be a good option for a picky eater but will not be as effective as oil tinctures because of the first-pass effect.

-You can also use capsules, which are slightly more effective because the CBD is already dissolved in oil, improving its absorption.
+You can also use capsules, which can be more effective if CBD is already dissolved in oil, improving its absorption.
+But they’re difficult to administer.

 CBD Topicals